 - Impact C-WS-2: The proposed project, in combination with past, present, and reasonably foreseeable future projects in the project vicinity, would create new shadow in a manner that substantially affects outdoor recreation facilities or other public areas, resulting in a significant cumulative shadow impact.
-The proposed project would make a cumulatively considerable contribution to this significant cumulative shadow impact. - There are several proposed projects in the project vicinity that have the potential to shadow outdoor recreation facilities or other public areas, including some of the same open spaces that the proposed project would shadow.
+The proposed project would make a cumulatively considerable contribution to this significant cumulative shadow impact. - o There are several proposed projects in the project vicinity that have the potential to shadow outdoor recreation facilities or other public areas, including some of the same open spaces that the proposed project would shadow.
 Reasonably foreseeable future projects in the vicinity of the project site include 151 Third Street (the San Francisco Museum of Modern Art Expansion Project), 2 New Montgomery Street (the Palace Hotel Project), and the Transit Tower, and the other projects contemplated by the Transit Center District Plan.
 The proposed project in combination with other proposed projects in the vicinity would add new shadow on various open spaces and public areas.
-By contributing shadow to open spaces and public areas, the proposed project would make a cumulatively considerable contribution to the significant and unavoidable cumulative shadow impacts. - There is no feasible mitigation for the proposed project's contribution to cumulative shadow impacts, because any theoretical mitigation that would address the cumulatively considerable contribution to shadow impacts on outdoor recreation facilities or other public areas within the project vicinity would fundamentally alter the project's basic design and programming parameters. - With regard to the project's shadow impacts on Union Square, the mid-to lower portion of the tower, not the top portion, casts net new shadow on Union Square.
-Thus, other than a reduction in the height of the tower to approximately 351 feet or less, no further modification of the tower could eliminate the tower's net new shadow on Union Square.
+By contributing shadow to open spaces and public areas, the proposed project would make a cumulatively considerable contribution to the significant and unavoidable cumulative shadow impacts. - o There is no feasible mitigation for the proposed project's contribution to cumulative shadow impacts, because any theoretical mitigation that would address the cumulatively considerable contribution to shadow impacts on outdoor recreation facilities or other public areas within the project vicinity would fundamentally alter the project's basic design and programming parameters.
+Thus, rather than treat a substantial reduction in height as a mitigation measure, the EIR analyzed a reduction in height in two separate alternatives. - With regard to the project's shadow impacts on Union Square, other than a reduction in the height of the tower to approximately 351 feet or less, no further modification of the tower could eliminate the tower's net new shadow on Union Square.
 The project has already undergone design revisions to sculpt the top of the tower in order to reduce shadow on Union Square.
 The original project proposed by the project sponsor included an elliptical tower design that was approximately 630 feet tall and 170 feet wide at the highest level.
 That proposal was modified to reflect a shorter and more slender rectangular tower design that was shifted to the west on the project site to reduce shadow impacts on Union Square.
 The rectangular design ultimately chosen for the project would break up the tower massing and top into smaller volumes at different or staggered heights, particularly along the eastern edge of the site and tower, to further reduce shadow.
 In addition, the tower massing and the tower core were moved 15 feet to the west on the project site, and the tower cantilever over the Aronson Building was reduced from 106 feet to 8 feet to further reduce shadow impacts on Union Square.